Not Accepting Guests

 I'm pretty large on the music front.
 At the moment I listen to Lumineers, Rhye, David Bowie, Beethoven, Reks and tons of other stuff.
-A lot of the music Im listening to right now is from the Danish underground scene, I'm always on the lookout for new talents to record in our studio.

 For all categories, I like anything that'll make me smile or satisfy the decay romantic living inside of me.

 The most amazing thing I've seen is the difference and yet the similarity between all cultures I've intereferred with in my life.